Last Update: September 2, 2025

 How long do treadmills last?

-This is an extremely difficult question to answer.
-A quick survey of treadmill users says treadmills last an average of 10 years (+/- 5 years).
-But this data includes users who had treadmills last only a year to users who had a treadmill last over two decades.
-It’s also difficult to say what “lasting” means.
-Some users rigorously care for their treadmills and replace parts as needed.
+Some users take meticulous care of their treadmills and replace parts as needed.
 If you don’t want to start a game of phone tag or an email chain with treadmill customer service departments, a dead treadmill might be the first time something goes wrong.

 Many factors affect treadmills’ lifespans.
 Regular care and proper use can extend the life of a treadmill, but sometimes things just go wrong.
 How much you use the treadmill can impact its longevity.
-If you run a lot or have a household with multiple intense users, your treadmill might wear out because you put so many miles on it.
-Contrarily, you might leave your treadmill unused for very long periods, and something can malfunction due to lack of use or not noticing that something is wrong.
-Warranties can be a good way to safeguard against a treadmill’s premature death.
-Remember to make sure what the warranty does and does not cover.
+If you run frequently or have a household with multiple intense users, your treadmill may wear out due to the high mileage it accumulates.
+Conversely, you might leave your treadmill unused for extended periods, and something can malfunction due to lack of use or not noticing that something is wrong.

 Read More Popular Treadmill Reviews: